 If your tummy often feels bloated, it could be due to:

 Cut down on foods known to cause wind and bloating, such as:

-But make sure you still eat five portions of fruit and vegetables a day.
+But make sure you still eat 5 portions of fruit and vegetables a day.

 Constipation and bloating

-If you get constipation, take steps to prevent it with a fibre-rich diet, drinking lots of fluids and taking regular exercise.
-Even a 20-30 minute brisk walk four times a week can improve your bowel function.
+If you get constipation, take steps to prevent it by adding more fibre to your diet, drinking lots of fluids and exercising regularly.
+Even a 20 to 30 minute brisk walk 4 times a week can improve your bowel function.

 Swallowing air and bloating

 Try not to swallow too much air.
 Do not talk and eat at the same time, sit down to eat (sitting upright and not slumped over), reduce the amount of fizzy drinks you consume, stop chewing gum and chew with your mouth closed so that you're not taking in excess air.